wp-plugins/edutrac-authentication/readme.txt

 * Enter your eduTrac install settings in Settings -> eduTrac API settings

 == Frequently Asked Questions ==

+= Where do I go to get an authenication token? =

+You can visit the eduTrac <a href="http://community.7mediaws.org/projects/edutrac/wiki/RESTful_API">community site</a> for instructions on retrieving an authentication token.

 = My administrator account for WordPress doesn't work anymore! =